ana-v1/mdt2022/README.md

   title=""
   style="display: inline-block; margin: 0 auto; max-width: 100px">

-As can be seen from the results additional features help the multiclasification problem.
+As can be seen from the results, additional features help the multi-class classification problem.
 However, with the binary problem additional features did not help but completely confuse the model's training.

 Overall performance was tested for models 1-3 on both created datasets.
 <img